 In an article written by CNN, Berlin has been chosen as the second best place to party in the world.
 Only Ibiza was rated higher in their list.
 It’s the mix of extreme opening hours, reasonable prices and great music which explains the high ranking.
 Obviously all if that would not be possible without the awesome techno clubs in Berlin.
-The nightlife of Berlin lives and breathes techno and its clubs are a Valhalla for lovers of harder electronic music styles.

 Techno clubs in Berlin

 People from all over the world visit Berlin for the unique party experience.
 If you visit Berlin for a short period of time, it is useful to get some insider-tips on the best techno clubs to visit.
 We list the best parties in Berlin every month and spend quite some time in the clubs.
 This experience was used to compare the range of clubs and come up with the best techno clubs in Berlin.

 Our favourite techno club in Berlin is called Sisyphos.
 The club is located in the east of Berlin, not that far from station Ostkreuz.
 You can either walk there from Ostkreuz or take the tram.
 The Sisyphos is known for its famous after-parties with many surprising acts and very versatile music styles.
 Techno is usually played in at least one of the floors.
 Expect a healthy mix of famous DJs and local talent in this Berliner techno club.